 If you have a loved one who struggles with alcoholism, you most likely feel confused, resentful, and hurt by their lying.
 You may question why someone would destroy their life, health, and relationships only to get drunk.
-In order to understand why alcoholics lie frequently, it is vital for you to understand the logic of addiction and the thought process behind the alcohol abuse that often cultivates dishonesty.

-Alcoholism is Stigmatized
+Alcoholics Lie Because Alcoholism is Stigmatized

 Lying to Protect Their Addiction